-Most veterans' preference claims are adjudicated by the Human Resources Shared Service Center-(HRSSC), the field Human Resources office, or a designee.
-Human Resources personnel confirm these determinations when they audit Hiring Lists.
-Human Resources audits hiring lists.
-Cases involving preference as the spouse or parent of a veteran must be referred to-National Human Resources (Headquarters) for adjudication.
+Most veterans' preference claims are adjudicated by the Human Resources Shared Service Center (HRSSC), the district Human Resources office, or a designee.
+Human Resources personnel confirm these determinations when they Human Resources audits hHiring Lists.
+Cases involving preference as the spouse or motherparent of a military veteran must be referred to National Human Resources (Headquarters) for adjudication.